The market report for first quarter 2018 is now released, delivering some interesting figures for investors, buyers

-The figures issued for the leasing trends by apartment type reflect an overall stable market flow.
-However, a small shrink in demand is being noticed for the Studios toward the 1 bedrooms and a bigger move of the 2 Bedrooms towards the 3 and 4 bedroom apartments, as compared with HY1, 2017.
+The figures issued for the leasing trends by apartment type reflect an overall increase, mostly noticed for the Studios and 2 bedrooms.
+However, a small decrease in demand is being noticed for the 1 bedrooms and 4+ Bedroom Apartments.

-The leasing trend by apartment type has faced this interesting move due to the rental prices continuous drop in the market, one allowing the population to afford and move to bigger properties; second, tenants became conscious of the fact that owning a property is much wiser – Investment and future wise – than paying rentals to landlord.
+The leasing trend by apartment type has faced this interesting move due to the rental prices continuous drop in the market, one allowing the population to afford and move to bigger properties; second, tenants became conscious of the fact that owning a property is much profitable future wise – than paying rentals to the landlord.

 Moving to the sales demand by area – even with the drop and market slowdown – Al Reem Island continuously occupies the biggest chunk of the market in terms of sales along with Abu Dhabi Island.
-By the looks of the latest figures, Al Reem Island has faced an important decrease compared to the figures shown since the HY1 of 2016.
+By the looks of the latest figures, Al Reem Island is seeing an important increase compared to the figures shown since one year back.

 Abu Dhabi general, Al Raha Beach, as well as Golf Gardens Khalifa City, and Yas Island show an interesting increase in sales, meanwhile, Al Ghadeer, Al Raha Gardens, Al Reef Downtown & Villas, Hydra Village and Saadiyat show some decrease in sales.

 From these figures, we can understand that the buyers’ population is mixed as some of them are looking at luxury and others are looking at affordability.
 Some of the buyers are end users and some of the others are Investors in off-plan projects offered at affordable prices.

-The sales real estate market trends by apartment type reveal a considerable demand for Studios and for the bigger units of 4+ bedrooms.
-The trend shows signs of decrease among the 1, 2 and 3 bedroom units in HY2 of 2017 with an exceptional drop for the 2 bedrooms and the demand of the 1 bedrooms remains higher than seen in 2016.
+The sales real estate market trends by apartment type reveal a considerable demand for Studios and 3 bedrooms.
+The trend shows signs of decrease among the 1, 2 and 4+ bedroom units in Q1 of 2018 with an exceptional drop for the 4+ bedrooms and the demand of the 2 bedrooms remains higher than seen in the same period one year ago.